 Knowing where to begin when working with this ever-growing data can often be the biggest challenge an organisation can face.
 Businesses need to invest in new ways of managing data and then develop new ways to leverage it in order to empower them to make truly informed decisions that create positive business outcomes.

 An increasing amount of data leads to an increase in siloing as each business unit collects and processes customer data via their own unique ways of working.
 From customer service to accounts and sales, each team will have their own method of data collection and processing.
-Streamlining these processes across business units into a centralised data store provides a significantly improved understanding of a customer journey than trying to draw insights from each individual part.
+Streamlining these processes across business units into a centralised data store (eg: by using a CDP platform like Segment) provides a significantly improved understanding of a customer journey than trying to draw insights from each individual part.

 Bringing together this data to form a usable set creates its own challenges, as staff on the ground need to learn new ways of working that reflect a data-driven culture.
 Businesses will need to focus on developing this culture and communicate this often and clearly to employees.

 The power of predictive analytics and ML in solving business challenges is at the fore-front when it comes to reasons for adoption, and highlights the need for senior leadership to get on board.
 Bain & Company suggest that companies that utilise ML and predictive analytics are more financially successful.